When you have depression or anxiety, you may wonder if you’ll ever qualify for life insurance while taking antidepressants to treat the symptoms.

 Antidepressants are often the first course of treatment offered to people with depression.
 However, antidepressants are only effective in about 30% of cases.
 Many people who are treated with medication alone have a higher rate of relapse.

 Depression medication treats the symptoms of depression.
 Therapy can help patients overcome the condition.

 The Life Insurance Application for People Taking Antidepressants

 Life insurance underwriters want to minimize their risk.
 If they believe you have a higher likelihood of dying, your premiums will go up or you may be denied coverage.
-According to Psychology Today, 85% of people with major depression relapse within 15 years.
+According to the National Institute of Health, 85% of people with major depression relapse within 15 years.

 However, not everyone taking antidepressants is using it to control major depression.
 Explaining your medical history and answering the life insurance questions to the best of your ability may increase your potential for lowered premiums and higher coverage amounts.